khushi280/ci-cd-Project/README.md

 Access Grafana dashboards to monitor application performance.
 🎯 Conclusion
 This CI/CD pipeline automates the entire software delivery process, from code integration to deployment, providing a robust and efficient approach to managing software development lifecycles.
-The combination of tools like Jenkins, Docker, Kubernetes, and SonarQube ensures high-quality, secure, and scalable software applications.
+The combination of tools like Jenkins, Docker, Kubernetes, and SonarQube ensures high-quality, secure, and scalable software applications